-

-For ages, people have asked, 'does weed affect memory?'
-In fact, many have asked numerous times because they forget the last answer they received.
+For ages, people have asked, 'Does weed affect memory?'
+Many have asked numerous times because they forget the last answer they received.

 Kidding, but not by much.
 The truth is that the concern is valid.
-Cannabis' effect on memory remains mostly a mystery, with minimal lab research to cite.
+The effect cannabis can have on memory remains mostly a mystery, but it may be mediated by lower left hippocampal volume (Paul, et al., 2020).
 That said, any cannabis consumer is likely aware of this situation already.

 Many of us who have smoked and eaten cannabis can attest that it impacts our memory.
 For example, some of us might forget what we're saying mid-sentence.
 These effects are often harmless enough, typically short-lived, and seemingly wear off as the THC intoxication lessens.